COO vs CFO: Understanding the Distinct Roles and Responsibilities

 Definition and Purpose

-The Chief Operating Officer (COO) is a senior executive responsible for managing the day-to-day operations of a company.
-The primary purpose of the COO is to ensure that the company’s operational processes are efficient and effective, aligning with the overall strategic goals set by the CEO and the board of directors.
+The Chief Operating Officer is a senior executive responsible for managing the day-to-day operations of a business.
+The primary purpose is to ensure operational processes are efficient and effective, and that they align with the strategic goals set by the CEO and the board.

 Key Responsibilities